richardhaeser-com/sw-tweakwise/DOC.md

 <a name="cross-sell"></a>
 ## Cross-sell
 It is possible to use the cross-sell recommendations of Tweakwise in your Shopware shop.
 To do so, you can create a cross-sell in your product as you would normally do.
 When adding a cross selling, you can choose for the type `Tweakwise recommendations`.
 If you have choosen that type, you will get the possibility to add the `Tweakwise Group key` which can be obtained from the Tweakwise app.
 Be aware that you need to configure the recommendations in Tweakwise first.
 The output of the cross-sells needs to be styled by the implementation partner as well.

+<a name="featured-products"></a>
+## Featured products
+If you have configured featured products in your Tweakwise app, you can show those featured products by adding a CMS element called Tweakwise Featured Products.
+You only have to give the group ID, which can be found in the Tweakwise app, and you are ready to go.
+The styling of the products, is done by either Tweakwise or you can do it yourselves.
+You can not change the HTML template though.